Trabocchi Coast :: Christ of the Deep – Vallevò

 Soon after World War II the trabocchi were neglected, perhaps because of the transition from agricultural to industrial economy, but now they are experiencing a sort of revival as restaurants and points of interest along the coast between Ortona and Vasto.

-One thought on “Trabocchi Coast :: Christ of the Deep – Vallevò
+Response to “Trabocchi Coast :: Christ of the Deep – Vallevò”